ZaneForForever/text2ImageDjango/readme.md

 Contributions, issues, and feature requests are welcome!
 Feel free to check Issues page if you want to contribute.

 #### License
-Distributed under the MIT License.
+Distributed under the Apache-2.0  License.
 See LICENSE for more information.

 #### Contact
 For any queries, please open an issue or contact Your Email.